Lorsmo/Repo-ETL-Project-/README.md

 ```
     ['poverty', 'co_income']

-* Use pandas to load csv converted DataFrame into database
+* Use pandas to load csv and data API converted DataFrame into database

 ```python
 poverty_df.to_sql(name='poverty', con=engine, if_exists='append', index=False)